szkye/wyser/README.md

 # Wyser

-Wyser is a concept project than helps you manage your spendings and keep track of your budgeting goals, build with Flutter.
+Wyser is a concept project than helps you manage your spendings and keep track of your budgeting goals, built with Flutter.

 ### Install